Demolus13/CS432-Project/README.md

 ## Usage

-### Running the Test Script
+### Running the Web Application

 ```
-python test.py
+python app.py
 ```

-This will run a series of tests to demonstrate the functionality of the B+ Tree, database, and performance analyzer.
+This will start the Flask web server.
+Open your browser and navigate to `http://127.0.0.1:5000` to access the web interface.

+### Web Interface Features

+1. **Database Management**:
+   - Create, select, and delete databases
+   - Create, select, and delete tables with custom schemas
+   - View table schemas and data

+2. **Record Operations**:
+   - Insert new records
+   - Update existing records
+   - Delete records
+   - Select records by primary key
+   - Perform range queries

+3. **Visualization**:
+   - Visualize the B+ Tree structure of a table
+   - View tree properties (height, order, node count)
+   - See the relationships between nodes

+4. **Performance Testing**:
+   - Run performance tests comparing B+ Tree and brute force approaches
+   - View performance metrics for different operations
+   - Analyze results with interactive charts

 ### Using the Database